zpf0117b/CLMB/README.md

 We develop it under the framework of [VAMB](https://github.com/RasmussenLab/vamb/blob/master/doc/tutorial.ipynb), which is published on Nature Biotechnology (https://doi.org/10.1038/s41587-020-00777-4).
 All the commands are the same.
 We added files simclr_module.py augmentation.py and modified files \_\_main\_\_.py encode.py to implement our algorithm.

+This is a simple implement of CLMB and the codes are not pretty.
+We will polish the code, add interfaces, and write documentations later.

 The basic idea of the CLMB module is that, since the noise of real dataset is hard to calculate, we add simulated noise to the data and force the training to be robustto them.
 By effectively tacking the noise in the metagenomics data using the contrastive deep learningframework (https://arxiv.org/pdf/2002.05709.pdf), we can group pairs of contigs that originate from the same type of bacterial together while dividing contigs from different species to different bins.